 The enclosed form of proxy confers discretionary authority with respect to amendments or variations to the matters identified in the Notice of Meeting and with respect to other matters that may properly come before the Meeting.
-At the date hereof, the management of the Corporation and the directors of the Corporation know of no such amendments, variations or other matters to come before the Meeting.
-However, if any other matters which at present are not known to the management of the Corporation and the directors of the Corporation should properly come before the Meeting, the proxy will be voted on such matters in accordance with the best judgment of the named proxies
+At the date hereof, the management of the Corporation and the Board know of no such amendments, variations or other matters to come before the

+Meeting.
+However, if any other matters which at present are not known to the management of the Corporation and the Board should properly come before the Meeting, the proxy will be voted on such matters in accordance with the best judgment of the named proxies